 Aiming for higher scores will certainly give you an objective increase in speed, but make sure you’re balancing page speed improvements and user experience.
 You want to make sure your changes to improve page speed aren’t negatively affecting your site’s function or usability.

 2. Optimize Images

 Images are heavy content and they can seriously slow your page down.
+Following some basic image optimization tips can make a big difference.
 Compressing them means you can keep your image quality, and dimensions, while reducing how much power is needed to process them.
 Compressed images load faster and don’t weigh down your page as much.
 EWWW Image Optimizer or WPsmush are good WordPress plugins to help with this.

 Ensuring that your theme supports responsive image styles will help as well; ensuring the appropriate size and resolution image is loaded depending on the device your users are viewing your site on.
 Thanks, in large part, to the efforts of the Responsive Issues Community Group, srcset and sizes attributes are automatically added to images you insert into content with WordPress.

 We have a client on a small retainer for SEO consultancy.
 They handle their own stuff and we offer advice, research, and direction.
 Using scores from Google’s PageSpeed Insight Tool, their Desktop Page Speed started at 68 and their Mobile Page Speed was 56.
 They love images and upload tons of them to their site, but didn’t compress them.
 So, we suggested they try a plugin for compressing images.

 After compressing and optimizing images with a plugin, their Desktop Page Speed leaped up to 86 and Mobile Page Speed jumped to 67.
 Organic traffic to their website also increased 1.66% from a previous drop following their page speed increase.
 Compared to the same period last year, organic traffic to their site increased 14.98%.